spacetab-io/amadeus-golang-sdk/README.md

 ## Usage

-Prepare log writer realisation if you need to see outgoing and incoming xmls (null logging used if nil is passed) and credentials to connect: url, originator, password (not in base64!).
+Prepare log writer realisation if you need to see outgoing and incoming xmls (null logging used if nil is passed), methods map that you want (and allowed by Amadeus) to run (use `GetLatestMethodsMap()` to use latest methods versions that are implemented) and credentials to connect: url, originator, password (not in base64!).
 Initiate SDK and service:

 ```go
 package main